Not everybody can travel to Israel. But everyone can benefit from including Bible lands in their personal Bible study. You just need some good tools.

 You can start here and add to this list on your birthday and at Christmas.

-Question: What other resources have you found helpful in studying Bible lands?
+Tell me what you think: What other resources have you found helpful in studying Bible lands?
 To leave a comment, just click here.